rlivsey/ember-mapper/README.md

     App.Person = Ember.Object.extend()

-In order for the identity map to work, it needs to set a property `_im_cid` on your model instances, but that's all.
+In order for the identity map to work, it needs to set a property `_im_cid` on your model instances.

-If you want some lifecycle states on your model, then you can include EmberMapper.LifecycleStates

-    App.Person = Ember.Object.extend(EmberMapper.LifecycleStates)

-This gives you:
+When saving / loading etc... it will set some flags on your model:

+    * isLoading
     * isSaving
-    * isLoading
     * isUpdating
     * isCreating
+    * isDeleting
-    * isDestroyed
+    * isDeleted

 ## Schema